lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 * The description in the list differs to that one in the Info Window.
 Why?
 > There is a convention to "info.plist"'s description key: In the dialog everything before the HTML tag &lt;hr&gt; will be displayed as short description (without any other HTML tags).
 If the description contains the HTML tag &lt;hr&gt; everything after that tag will be shown as long description.

+* “GetBundles” updates the “Support Folder” even if it is up-to-date.
+Why?
+> This only could happen if you install a bundle just after the bundle list appeared.
+The internal routine to check for an update runs as background process.

 # Appendix #